 ORAN Price Forecast Based on DCF Valuation

 DCF Fair Value Target:

 Below please find a table outlining a discounted cash flow forecast for ORAN, in which we model out valuation assuming a variety of terminal growth rates.
 To summarize, we found that Orange ranked in the 47th percentile in terms of potential gain offered.
-We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
+Moreover, under all the scenarios we modelled, the output consistently forecasted positive returns.
 In terms of the factors that were most noteworthy in this DCF analysis for ORAN, they are:

-Orange's weighted average cost of capital (WACC) is 6%; for context, that number is higher than merely 1.7% of tickers in our DCF set.
+Orange's weighted average cost of capital (WACC) is 6%; for context, that number is higher than only 0.51% of tickers in our DCF set.

-The company's cost of debt, derived from its interest coverage, tax rate, and market capitalization, is greater than only 14.63% of stocks in its sector (Communication Services).
+The company's cost of debt, derived from its interest coverage, tax rate, and market capitalization, is greater than just 17.7% of stocks in its sector (Communication Services).

 Terminal Growth Rate in Free Cash Flow

 Return Relative to Current Share Price

 For other companies in the Communication Services that have a similar discounted cashflow valuation profile (and ensuing price forecasts) as ORAN, try RCI, CHL, USM, CABO, and GTT.

 Orange (ORAN +0.7%) and Schneider Electric (SBGSY +2.5%) are running industrial 5G trials at Schneider's Electric Le Vaudreuil factory - the first deployment of industrial 5G in France.
 The indoor trials are meant to support two use cases: augmented reality in maintenance technician activities, and implementing a telepresence robot for...